Ajita-Jane/Quiz-Management-Web-Platform/README.md

 # Quiz-Management-Web-Platform

-An interactive educational web application that allows users to take subject-wise quizzes with adjustable difficulty levels.
+An interactive educational web application that allows users to take subject-wise quizzes.
 The platform leverages Spring Boot for backend services, JSP for dynamic front-end rendering, and MySQL for persistent data storage.
 It supports role-based access control and robust user performance tracking, making it ideal for both learners and administrators.

 🎯 Features

-🧠 Dynamic Quiz Generation: Quizzes are automatically generated based on the selected subject and difficulty level.
+🧠 Dynamic Quiz Generation: Quizzes are automatically generated based on the selected subject.

 📊 Performance Tracking: Stores quiz results, user scores, and history in MySQL for personalized feedback and analysis.